intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Recurrent-Layers.md

 This layer implement a bidirectional recurrent neural network

- * @param merge concat or add the output tensor of the two RNNs.
+ * `merge` concat or add the output tensor of the two RNNs.
 Default is add

 **Scala example:**
 ```scala